-One morning in 2010 I took a photo of some lines I had scribbled in a notebook (where almost all my writing begins) and emailed it off to a colleague, asking his valued opinion about whether I should pursue that particular angle on a story of mine that we had been discussing.
+One morning in early 2010 I took a photo of some lines I had scribbled in a notebook (where almost all my writing begins) and emailed it off to a colleague, asking his valued opinion about whether I should pursue that particular angle on a story of mine that we had been discussing.
 His response: "No. But this image has a lot going for it.
 Ditch the story and do something with the photo.
 It has its own life."

 I designed a simple blog and stuck the image up on it and that was all that I put on there.
 Just one image.
 I didn't have an intention (I'm still not clear if I do).
 Then a few weeks later I added another one and then irregularly some more.
 I started sharing the blog with more people who knew my work and then started sharing the site to a broader and differing audience via various social media.

 Now, eight years have passed in this experiment.
 The blog went through several changes in design and is now in the form of this site.
 Almost a thousand images and their transcriptions have ended up here.
 In that process of documenting how my writing begins, the entirety of my writing process has been changed.
 Almost every morning I will write in my notebooks to get myself going, then I'll snap an image of those beginning moments, then I post it onto A Rough Draft and transcribe the image often extending the writing, and editing as best I can in that brief time I have.
 This results in an inevitable second draft of each entry but also creates a repository I will work from—offline—as I have rarely come back to the posts to edit them on this site.